Updated: June 10, 2016

 Each primary replica tracks the connection state for every secondary replica in the same availability group.
 Secondary replicas track the connection state of only the primary replica.

 The role, role, reflects the state of a given availability replica and the operational state, operational_state, describes whether the replica is ready to process client requests for all the database of the availability replica.
-The following table summarizes the operational states that are possible for each role: RESOLVING, PRIMARY, and SECONDARY.
+The following is a summary of the operational states that are possible for each role: RESOLVING, PRIMARY, and SECONDARY.

-When an availability replica is in the RESOLVING role, the possible operational states are as follows:
+RESOLVING: When an availability replica is in the RESOLVING role, the possible operational states are as shown in the following table.

-When an availability replica is performing the PRIMARY role, it is currently the primary replica.
-The possible operational states are as follows:
+PRIMARY: When an availability replica is performing the PRIMARY role, it is currently the primary replica.
+The possible operational states are as shown in the following table.

-When an availability replica is performing the SECONDARY role, it is currently a secondary replica.
-The possible operational states are as follows:
+SECONDARY: When an availability replica is performing the SECONDARY role, it is currently a secondary replica.
+The possible operational states are as shown in the table below.